Skip to main content

 Dagger natively supports reading confidential information ("secrets"), such as passwords, API keys, SSH keys, and access tokens, from multiple secret providers and has built-in safeguards to ensure that secrets do not leak into the open.

-These secrets can be sourced from different secret providers, including the host environment, the host filesystem, the result of host command execution, and external secret managers 1Password and Vault.
+These secrets can be sourced from different secret providers, including the host environment, the host filesystem, the result of host command execution, and external secret managers 1Password, Vault, and AWS Secrets Manager/Parameter Store.

 Dagger has built-in safeguards to ensure that secrets are used without exposing them in plaintext logs, writing them into the filesystem of containers you're building, or inserting them into the cache.
 This ensures that sensitive data does not leak - for example, in the event of a crash.